Charles Carroll the Settler: Final attempt at political power and death

 In 1715, political power over the Maryland colony was restored to the Calvert family after the conversion of Benedict Calvert to Protestantism.
 Emboldened by this turn of events, and with support from a number of prominent Maryland Catholic families, Carroll attempted to gain government office in the state.
 This would have been a profound departure from the policy of excluding Catholics from government, which had existed since the Protestant takeover in 1689.
 Carroll's chief antagonist in this effort was the Governor, John Hart.
-In 1716, Hart discovered that Carroll was planning to travel to England to lobby Calvert's officials for restoration of office-holding rights for Catholics, something Hart vehemently opposed.
+In 1716, Hart discovered that Carroll was planning to travel to England to lobby Calvert's officials for restoration of officeholding rights for Catholics, something Hart vehemently opposed, claiming Carroll had promised against such.
 Hart described Carroll as:

 a professed Papist, and the first fomentor of our late Disturbances, who having acquired a large estate in the Province by the offices he formerly employed, and his practice in Law...must needs add the Ambition of Rule to his former Felicity.

-Carroll travelled to England to press his case, although Hart later claimed that he had been promised no such lobbying would take place.
 Carroll convinced the proprietor's officials to appoint him as the proprietor's chief agent in the colony.
 He was further appointed to the positions of receiver general, escheator, and naval officer.
 These positions together effectively gave Carroll the power to oversee all money in the colony that was collected by the government or by Calvert's private organization.